-These matters were addressed in section 6.2 above, and no written approval have been obtained.
+These matters were addressed in section 6.2 above, and Pre-lodgement communications were discussed in Section 2.2, refer to Appendix 4 for full list of engagement and landowner approval.

 Having regard to the above provisions, an assessment is provided below.